-There are several factors that can make purchasing a new machine more appealing than replacing or repairing the bearings.
+There are several factors that can make purchasing a new machine more appealing than replacing the bearings.

 If your machine with its damaged bearings is already old, then buying a new machine makes sense.
 Simply replacing the bearings could mean that something else could go wrong with the machine later down the line, in which case you’ll be spending more money than you potentially would have on purchasing a new machine to begin with.